passkeydeveloper/passkeys.dev/content/en/docs/reference/android.md

 toc: true
 ---

-{{% ds-la_b-ea_p %}}
+{{% ds-pa %}}

 ## Overview

-Passkey support in Android is currently in beta!

-<a href="https://android-developers.googleblog.com/2022/10/bringing-passkeys-to-android-and-chrome.html" target="_blank"><button type="button" class="btn btn-light">Announcement <i class="bi bi-box-arrow-up-right ms-2"></i></button></a>
+The platform authenticator in Android 9+ has the following capabilities:

+- creating and using passkeys that are backed up to Google Password Manager
+- using a passkey from the local Android device to sign into services on another device (such as a laptop or desktop), using FIDO [Cross-Device Authentication](../terms#cross-device-authentication-cda)

 ## Platform Notes

-### Beta Notes

-- The [Device Public Key (DPK)](../terms#device-public-key-dpk) extension is supported in the beta, but is currently gated behind a flag in Chrome.
+- The [Device Public Key (DPK)](../terms#device-public-key-dpk) extension is supported in beta, but is currently gated behind a flag in Chrome.
 Developers can enable `chrome://flags/#enable-experimental-web-platform-features` to experiment with DPK on Android, or on desktop Chrome when using [Cross-Device Authentication](../terms#cross-device-authentication-cda) with an Android device.

 ## Resources